IBMStreams/sample.edge-mnist-notebook/README.md

 Cloud Pak for Data, to recognize digit images using a simple scikit-learn ML model trained with the standard MNIST digit dataset.
-The ML model scores data right at the micro-edge, but sends back metrics and low-confidence predictions to an application running on the CP4D hub for later analysis.
+The ML model scores data right at the micro-edge, but sends back metrics and low-confidence predictions to an application running on the CP4D Hub for later analysis.

 ![Example Digit Predictions](preview.gif)